 - Smartphone connectivity with the Amazing Pictures app (iOS or Android)

 - Exclusive pricing on park photo prints – as low as $2.00 per print

-What does “unlimited access” mean?
-This means that once you have included a photo as part of your collection during the period for which your package is active, you will be able to access that photo and view/download it at any time in the future using the My Universal Photos website, which we’ll discuss in a bit, or the mobile app.
-In this sense, once your photos are part of your account, your access to them never expires.
+Unlimited access means that once you have included a photo as part of your collection during the period for which your package is active, you will be able to access that photo and view/download it at any time in the future using the My Universal Photos website (which we’ll discuss in a bit) or the mobile app.
+In this sense, once your pics are part of your account, your access to them never expires.

-When you purchase and activate your My Universal Photos Package, you receive two cards for that package.
-Using these two cards, you can add as many photos as you’d like to your account.
-So if you have ten people in your family, as long as you’re happy collecting photos in one account using two cards, you’re set.
+When you purchase and activate your My Universal Photos package, you receive two cards for that package.
+You can add as many photos as you’d like to your account using these two cards.
+So, if you have 10 people in your family, you’re set as long as you’re happy collecting pictures in one account using two cards.